thepolicylab/initial-website/README.md

 # initial-website

-Initial website for the Center for Civic Futures
+A splash page teaser for _the Center for Civic Futures_, February 2019.

+Static HTML/CSS/PNG/SVG files.